cznethub/data-best-practices/time_series_data/time_series_data.md

 ## Repositories for Sharing Time Series Data

 We recommend depositing time series datasets in the [HydroShare repository](http://hydroshare.org).
-You can submit your data to HydroShare directly through the submission page for HydroShare in this Data Submission Portal.
+You can submit your data to HydroShare directly but we recommend submitting your data through the CZNet Data Submission Portal.

 If you need help with using HydroShare, visit the [HydroShare help system](http://help.hydroshare.org).
 You can also learn about the [Time Series Content Type in HydroShare](https://help.hydroshare.org/hydroshare-resources/content-types/time-series/).